fort-nix/nix-bitcoin/README.md

 Example
 ---
-The easiest way is to try out nix-bitcoin is to use one of the provided examples.
+The easiest way to try out nix-bitcoin is to use one of the provided examples.
-This requires that you either have NixOS installed or another Linux distribution with [Nix](https://nixos.org/nix/) and [VirtualBox](https://www.virtualbox.org).

 ```
 git clone https://github.com/fort-nix/nix-bitcoin